Skip to content

 Should I choose curtain poles or curtain tracks for my bay window?

-It depends on a few things, including the weight of your curtains, the style of your home and how easy you want the job to be!
-There are benefits and draw backs (see what we did there?) to dressing bay windows with curtain poles or tracks, read on below to find out more.
+It depends on several factors, including the weight of your curtains, the style of your home, and how straightforward you want the installation to be.
+Both options have their benefits and drawbacks – read on to find out more.

 Curtain poles

-Curtain poles will allow you to make a bigger and bolder statement.
-Choose from wooden or metallic – we have a wide selection of styles and finishes.
-Curtain poles can hold more fabric, resulting in a fuller and heavier finish – making them the perfect choice if you have heavy weight curtains, such as our blackout curtains.
+Curtain poles allow for a bolder statement.
+Available in wooden or metallic options, they come in a wide selection of styles and finishes.
+Curtain poles can hold more fabric, resulting in a fuller and heavier appearance – making them the ideal choice for heavier curtains, such as blackout or thermal lined curtains.

 Curtain tracks

-Curtain tracks are less visible than curtain poles.
-If you’re after something simple and understated that will blend into the style of the room, then curtain tracks are your most suitable choice.
-Our coil tracks are easy to bend and shape to fit your window, or our Thira tracks can be cut to size.
+Curtain tracks are less visible than poles and offer a simpler, more understated look that blends seamlessly with your room’s decor.
+Our coil tracks are easy to bend and shape to fit your window, while our Thira tracks can be cut to size.

 How to measure bay windows for curtain poles

-First things first, you will need to measure the distance between the top of the window and the ceiling using a tape measure.
-If there is 15cm or more then you can fix the curtain pole using a wall bracket or a ceiling bracket.
-If you have less than 15cm then you'll need to use a ceiling bracket as it will be too tight for a wall bracket,
+Step 1: Measure the distance between the top of the window and the ceiling using a tape measure.
+If there is 15 cm or more, you can use a wall bracket or a ceiling bracket to fix the curtain pole.
+If it’s less than 15 cm, use a ceiling bracket, as it will be too tight for a wall bracket.

-Starting from left to right, measure the width of the first window of your bay up to the angle of the next bay, continue until you’ve measured all bays.
-Make sure you write down the measurements in centimetres.
-Add an additional 20-30cm to the first and last sides of your bay windows (so you can tuck your curtains back without blocking the window).
-Add up the total length of all sides and you’re left with your complete bay window measurement.
+Step 2: Starting from left to right, measure the width of the first window in your bay to the angle of the next bay, and continue until you’ve measured all the bays.
+Write down your measurements in centimetres.
+Add an additional 20–30 cm to the first and last sides of your bay windows to allow for tucking back the curtains without blocking the window.
+Add up the total length of all sides for your complete bay window measurement.

-Lastly, you’ll want to find out the length of your curtain drop.
-Measure the length from where you’ll install the pole, to where you’d like your curtains to sit.
-This will depend on whether you like your curtains to just graze the floor or whether you prefer them to sit a few inches above the floor.
+Step 3: Measure the curtain drop length by finding the distance from where you’ll install the pole to where you want the curtains to sit.
+This can depend on whether you prefer your curtains to graze the floor or sit a few inches above it.

-The amount of sides your bay window has will determine the number of brackets and elbow connectors you will need for your curtain poles.
+The number of sides your bay window has determines how many brackets and elbow connectors you’ll need for your curtain poles.

 For a 3-sided angled bay window: